neurons-me/this.GUI/README.md

 ​	•	**Pages**: Complete and functional pages made up of templates and content.
 ​	•	**Miscellaneous**: Utility components that don’t fit into the above categories but provide important functions, such as popovers, overlays, and media controls.

+## Key Components:

+	1. Component Registry (maps JSON keys to components)
+	2. JSON Configuration Files (defines the structure and properties of the UI)
+	3. Rendering Engine (reads the JSON and dynamically renders components)

 # About All.This
 ###### Modular Data Structures